sutrolabs/census-docs/destinations/available-destinations/singular.md

 | <p>Event<br><a href="../../basics/data-models-and-entities/defining-source-data/events/#defining-event-syncs">Event Sync</a></p> |        ✅       | Event ID      | Send          |
 | <p>Session<br><a href="../../basics/data-models-and-entities/defining-source-data/events/#defining-event-syncs">Event Sync</a></p> |        ✅       | Event ID      | Send          |

+{% hint style="warning" %}
+Learn more about all of our sync behaviors on our [Core Concepts page](../../basics/core-concept/#the-different-sync-behaviors).
+{% endhint %}

 [Contact us](mailto:support@getcensus.com) if you want Census to support more Singular objects and/or behaviors.

 ## 🚑 Need help connecting to Singular?